Facebook Pixel tracking image

 Frequently Asked Questions

-The American Hockey League plays a five-minute, 3-on-3 overtime period following games tied after regulation.
+During the regular season, the American Hockey League plays a five-minute, 3-on-3 overtime period following games tied after regulation.
 If neither team scores, the game advances to a shootout, with each team getting three attempts.
 If the score remains tied, the shootout progresses to sudden-death rounds until a winner is determined.

 The American Hockey League’s regular-season schedule is usually released each year in mid-July.
 A full schedule of preseason games is usually available in mid-September.